CalderaWP/Caldera-Forms/readme.txt

 = Caldera Forms 1.4.2 ( August 31, 2016 ) =
 * ADDED: caldera_forms_new_form_modal_bottom Runs at the bottom of the new forms modal.
 * FIXED: Bug causing errors when magic tag value was not a string and preg_matching was attempted
-* FIXED: Breadcrumbs title attribute that was missing.
+* FIXED: Breadcrumbs title attribute for multi-page forms that was missing.
+* FIXED: Bug causing jQuery error and alignment issue when bringing up magic tag list in form admins
+* FIXED: Bug preventing a field value of 0 from being saved.
+* FIXED: PHP notices caused by viewing entries for forms with no entries
+* FIXED: Possibly type error in calcualtion field in front-end form view.

 = Caldera Forms 1.4.1 ( July 27, 2016 ) =
 * FIXED: Bug preventing saving of forms with checkbox fields.
 This is the big bad issue that caused this release.